Frances Macron Urges Calm In Riot-hit New Caledonia - UrduPoint

 France's Macron Urges Calm In Riot-hit New Caledonia

-Noumea, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) France's president made a long-haul trip to the restive Pacific territory of New Caledonia on Thursday, urging a "return to peace" after deadly rioting, and vowing thousands of military reinforcements will be deployed for "as long as necessary" to quell the "unprecedented insurrection".
+Noumea, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) France's president made a long-haul trip to the restive Pacific territory of New Caledonia on Thursday, urging a "return to peace" after deadly rioting, and vowing thousands of military reinforcements will be deployed for "as long as necessary".

 As he exited the plane at Tontouta International Airport, the French leader told reporters he wanted to ensure that "as quickly as possible there will be a return to peace, calm, security".

-"That is the absolute priority," Macron added, ahead of a day of intensive meetings with local leaders.
+"That is the absolute priority," Macron added, as he prepared to launch a day of intensive meetings with local leaders.

 He is expected to spend about 12 hours on the ground.

-Since May 13, separatists have thrown up barricades that have cut off whole neighbourhoods and the main route to the international airport, which remains shuttered.
+France has ruled New Caledonia since the 1800s, but many Indigenous Kanaks still resent Paris' power over their islands and want fuller autonomy or independence.

-People of French and other origins have blocked off streets in their own neighbourhoods in response.
+"I don't know why our fate is being discussed by people who don't even live here," said Mike, a 52-year-old Kanak at a separatist roadblock north of the capital, on the eve of Macron's visit.

-It had been a "totally unprecedented movement of insurrection," Macron said, adding that "no-one saw it coming with this level of organisation and violence".
+Since May 13, separatists have thrown up blocks that have cut off whole neighbourhoods and the main route to the international airport, which remains shuttered.

 Nightly riots have seen scores of cars, schools, shops and businesses burned.